0xabdoulaye/CyberTalents-Blue-Team-Scholarship-Writeups/Soc-analyst/Bean-Detector/Readme.md

 ### Description
-###### You have received the alert in your company WAF that web attack happened recently.
+ You have received the alert in your company WAF that web attack happened recently.
 Please check and identify the below details
-X : Attacker IP
+X : Attacker IP <br>
-Y : Name of Vulnerability Scanner used by the Attacker Z : number of bytes in the sensitive files Leaked
+Y : Name of Vulnerability Scanner used by the Attacker <br>
+Z : number of bytes in the sensitive files Leaked <br>
-W : Date and time of the Sucessful attack (xx/xx/xxxx:xx:xx:xx)
+W : Date and time of the Sucessful attack (xx/xx/xxxx:xx:xx:xx) <br>
 ### Solution
 To solve this challenge also, you need just  to know some  command line tool usage like: grep and cat